UKHomeOffice/docker-nginx-proxy/README.md

 * `SSL_PROTOCOLS` - Change the SSL protocols supported default only TLSv1.2
 * `HTTP_LISTEN_PORT` - Change the default inside the container from 80.
 * `HTTPS_LISTEN_PORT` - Change the default inside the container from 443.
+* `HTTPS_REDIRECT` - Toggle whether or not we force redirects to HTTPS.
+Defaults to true.

 ### Ports